j2d2/j2d2.github.io/README.md

 ```
 bundle exec jekyll serve
+# Pass the --livereload option to serve to automatically refresh the page with each change you make to the source files:
+bundle exec jekyll serve --livereload

 ```

+Running locally
+Before you start make sure you have Ruby and the gems for Jekyll installed locally.
+You can find out how to do that here.

+Clone your resume repository locally (if you haven't already) cd [your-repository-name] bundle install bundle exec jekyll serve
+Open your browser to http://localhost:4000
+Any changes you make will automatically build and you will be able to see these by refreshing your browser.

+Note: You will need to re-run bundle exec jekyll serve to see changes made in _config.yml.

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)